apexad/homebridge-eufy-robovac/README.md

 # homebridge-eufy-robovac
 Homebridge plugin for Eufy RoboVac

+Fork of [apexad/homebridge-eufy-robovac](https://github.com/apexad/homebridge-eufy-robovac) to attempt a big refactor with the hope of fixing issue [#34](https://github.com/apexad/homebridge-eufy-robovac/issues/34).

 ### Features

 * Switch on / off.
 When off, it will returning to charging dock automatically.